-Come over to the dark side…of fall baking that is, with my deepest darkest chocolate recipes.
-Because pumpkin spice and gingerbread can only take you so far ~ and after a while you’re gonna crave a little chocolate!
+Come over to the dark side…of fall baking that is, with my darkest chocolate recipes.
+Because pumpkin spice and apple butter can only take you so far ~ and after a while you’re gonna crave a little chocolate!

 - This is an obvious one, but always use the best quality chocolate that you can, especially in recipes where it’s really going to shine.
 My vote for best bar chocolate for baking is either Lindt or Ghirardelli.

 - For a super-duper deep dark chocolate look and flavor, I love to use Hershey’s Special Dark Cocoa Powder.
 It’s a blend that’s specially formulated to yield the darkest possible chocolate color.

 - I also always like to use dark chocolate chips for recipes that call for regular or semi-sweet chocolate chips.
 If you’re a dark chocolate lover, it’s an easy swap that results in better flavor in most recipes.
 My choice for chocolate chips is almost always Nestle Dark Chocolate Morsels.
 I think they have the best texture and flavor by far.
 They’re smooth and rich as opposed to dry and chalky.

 This flourless cake is easy to make and has the most irresistible texture.
 Leaving out the flour just means more room for chocolate!

 Pro tip: if you’re looking for rich chocolate flavor in a dessert, consider going flourless.
 Like cream, flour dilutes flavors and can take away from the pure chocolate experience.